The health sector relative to the economy

 Inflation and deflators

-Inflation is measured using price indexes, also known as deflators.
+Inflation in the broader economy is measured using price indexes, also known as deflators.
 These show the amount a price has changed over time relative to a base year.
-The reference year, or base year, for the deflators used in this report is 2019–20.
+The reference year, or base year, for the deflators used in this report is 2020–21.

 Health inflation is a measure of the average rate of change in prices within the health goods and services sector of the economy.